Valentine’s Day traditions

 I have a loose theory: You should never start something with your kids unless you’re ready to keep it up indefinitely.
 If I do something once, my kids remember it and expect it again.

 Years ago, when I just had Eden and Judah, I made little Valentine’s mailboxes out of paper plates and duct-taped them to the front of our washing machine.
-Every day for the week leading to Valentine’s Day, each of the kids got a note, card or treat in their mailbox.
+Every day for the week leading to Valentine’s Day, each of the kids got a note, card, or treat in their mailbox.

 Well, these simple little paper-plate mailboxes stuck.